clavalle-pts/ux-playbook/Charter/design-charter.md

   - Assets, Glyphs, Typefaces, Icons, Images
 - Element, constituent of container, no stand-alone meaning, can be semantically-tied to container for organizational needs
 - Entry, data-driven state and behavior
+- Entry Item, data elements of an entry
 - Modifier, defines appearance and/or behavior, optional.
 In essence HTML attributes.
 - UI State
   - Blank States, First impressions